 Skills and experience

-Each summer you’ll complete a minimum of two weeks of funded fieldwork.
-After year one you'll undertake this at Hadrian's Wall, and at the end of year two you’ll choose from projects in the UK and abroad.
+Each summer you’ll complete a minimum of two weeks of funded fieldwork in the region, in locations across the UK, or abroad.
 These opportunities enable you to hone your practical skills while also making connections with associated heritage organisations.

 You’ll have the opportunity to apply for a scholarship to spend the summer following your second year working alongside academic staff on your own research project.